kmitch95120/TouchOSC-Musings/examples/README.md

 ## 1-to-3_buttons

-An example of how to use a single button to control thre values of three other buttons at the same time.
+An example of how to use a single button to control the values of three other buttons at the same time.
 Buttons 2-4 can be used individually while Button 1 sets them to the same state when pressed or released.

 ![image](images/1-to-3_buttons.png)